1. Diego Armando Maradona was born on October 30, 1960 in the outskirts of Buenos Aires.

 43. In an ongoing war of words with the Brazilian, Pele said during Maradona’s reign as national team boss: “But it isn't Maradona's fault.
 It is the fault of whoever put him in charge.”
 The Argentine hit back later, saying: "Pele should go back to the museum.
 And stay there."

-44. Italian officials revealed in 2009 that Maradona owes them €37 million (£32.2m).
-More than half this sum is interest on the original debt.
+44. Italian officials revealed in 2009 that Maradona owed them €37 million (£32.2m).
+More than half the sum was interest on the original debt.

 45. Maradona averaged 0.526 goals-per-game in domestic club competitions.

-46. He is the third highest goalscorer for Argentina, behind Gabriel Batistuta and Hernan Crespo.
+46. He is the fifth highest goalscorer for Argentina, behind Lionel Messi, Gabriel Batistuta, Sergio Aguero and Hernan Crespo.

 47. Scottish fan group The Tartan Army have a chant in praise of Maradona for sending their neighbours out of the 1986 World Cup.